samwylie20/Ropu/README.md

 # Rōpū

 Kia ora!
-Welcome to the Rõpū App.
+Welcome to the Rōpū App.

 To checkout this repository, follow the instructions below